linibensonjr/SchoolifyAPI/README.md

 ## API Reference

 ### Getting Started
 - Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
+The backend app is hosted at the default, `http://127.0.0.1:5000/`

 ### Error Handling